 3. Eating local is good for the local economy.
 Shopping direct with producers at farmers markets keeps your food dollars circulating in the community – over $15 million in direct and indirect economic benefits are raised each year through Vancouver Farmers Markets alone!
-In a province where an acre of farmland can cost as much as $350,000, it’s crucial to support BC farmers and ranchers by putting money directly back in their pockets – reducing the need for them to sell at a reduced cost through wholesale distributors and middlemen.
+In a province where an acre of farmland can cost as much as $350,000, it’s crucial to support BC farmers and ranchers by putting money directly back in their pockets – reducing the need for them to sell at a reduced cost through wholesale distributors.

 5. Eating local protects farmland.
-Only 5% of the total landmass of British Columbia is considered suitable for agriculture.
+Only 5% of the total landmass of BC is considered suitable for agriculture.
 Though much of this is currently protected by the Agricultural Land Reserve, farm and ranch land is constantly under threat from development, high real estate prices, and urban sprawl.
-A recent report from Kwantlen University suggests that it’s not enough to just hold land in the ALR – it needs to be utilized for food production in order to keep it viable.
+A report from Kwantlen University suggests that it’s not enough to just hold land in the ALR – it needs to be utilized for food production in order to keep it viable.
 Simply put, when you buy local food, you keep farmland in production and BC farmers on the land.

 Need to stock up on farm-to-table goodness?
 Our weekly Winter Markets at Riley Park and Hastings Park are Vancouver’s best source for local and in season foods from November – April.
 Find out more at eatlocal.org.